olidare/Data-Analytics---Expedia/README.md

 - High spenders (>$2500), value safety, simplicity, and premium service
 - Respond better to editorial content and testimonials

+## 📈 Strategic Value: These insights offer a clear framework for tailoring Expedia’s sponsored content strategy:

+- Match platforms and formats to each cluster’s digital behavior
+- Personalize messaging around trip frequency and price sensitivity
+- Align influencer partnerships and visuals to segment-specific values

 ---

 ## 📈 Marketing Recommendations